adelapie/irma_phase_2/README.md

 python prima.py
 ```

+The ```idemix/``` directory contains an implementation in python of the selective
+disclosure primitives and issuing of the Idemix specification [1].

 The performance analysis can be done redirecting the output of the client to
 a separate text file and then accumulating the transaction time per APDU using
 latency.sh or simply by redirecting the client to awk e.g. ```awk '{ sum += $3 } END { print sum }'```.